Cynostial/applescript-ipasigner/README.md

 # applescript-ipasigner
-A script/application that resigns one or multiple *.ipa files in a specific directory
+An AppleScript that lets you resign one or multiple *.ipa* files in a specific folder.<br>
+Dependencies: ResourceRules.plist<br><br>
+Notice: Signing multiple *.ipa* files does not work in this version yet.